 COVID-19 is a newly identified infectious disease that first came to worldwide attention in December 2019, originating in Wuhan, China.
 Cases of COVID-19 infection began to spread globally in increasing numbers and in March 2020, the World Health Organization (WHO) designated COVID-19 as a pandemic.
-To date, hundreds of thousands of cases of COVID-19 have been reported worldwide, with numbers continuing to increase over time.
+To date, COVID-19 has affected countries all over the world, and it is continuing to spread.

 The virus causing COVID-19 is officially known as severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 It belongs to a larger family of viruses called coronavirus.
 Although coronaviruses can affect both animals and humans, only human coronaviruses are known to cause respiratory infections.
 These infections range from mild illnesses such as the common cold to severe illness such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).